anhnv33/IBM-API-Connect/API-Connect-concept.md

 Relationship between Products and Plans:
 - A Plan can belong to only one Product
-- A Product can have multiple Plans that each contain a defferent set of APIs
+- A Product can have multiple Plans that each contain a different set of APIs
 - A Plan in one Product can share APIs with Plans from any other Product

 ![shot_180319_164909](https://user-images.githubusercontent.com/14268190/37588669-85033600-2b95-11e8-898e-d095e843b44c.png)